edombelayneh/edombelayneh/README.md

 </div>

 I am a **rising Junior** majoring in **Computer Science** with an interest in **Machine Learning and AI**.
-I currently **Intern as a Research Assistant** at Central Michigan University.
+I currently **Intern as a Research Assistant** at Central Michigan University and a **Software Engineering Fellow at Headstarter AI**.
 We are working on **PINNs and PI-DeepONets**, with a focus on developing programs that simulate Physics-Informed Neural Networks and Physics-Informed DeepONets for different partial differential equations, including Burger’s 2D Equation and **Navier-Stokes Equations**.
 More on this can be explained **once research has been published**!

 My journey in computer science has led me to develop a passion for Machine Learning and AI, and a **special interest in Software Engineering, specifically Backend**.